bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

    1. Top-level course acronym - This should be the acronym of the course in lowercase.
 All of the other keys should go under this one.

-   2. `acronym` - This should be the same as the course acronym, but capitalized appropriately.

-      >  e.g. `sta2` might become `Sta2`, or `bdan` might become `BDAn`.

-   3. `credits` - The number of SCQF credits.
+   2. `credits` - The number of SCQF credits.

-   4. `cw_exam_ratio` - The coursework-exam ratio for the course.
+   3. `cw_exam_ratio` - The coursework-exam ratio for the course.
 This key takes a list of two values.

-   5. `delivery` - The semester that the course is delivered in (as a string).
+   4. `delivery` - The semester that the course is delivered in (as a string).
 This will be one of:

       1. `S1` - runs in the first semester,
       2. `S2` - runs in the second semester,
       3. `YR` - runs in both the first and second semester (year-long courses, typically undergraduate dissertations),
       4. `B5+` - runs over summer (typically Masters dissertations).

-   6. `delivery_ordinal` - A numerical identifier for the `delivery` semester.
+   5. `delivery_ordinal` - A numerical identifier for the `delivery` semester.
 This is simply the position in the above list.

       >  e.g. If `delivery` was `S2`, then `delivery_ordinal` would be `2`.
 If it was `B5+`, then `delivery_ordinal` would be `4`.

-   7. `diet` - The month(s) that the exam for the course runs in.
+   6. `diet` - The month(s) that the exam for the course runs in.
 This will be one of:

       - `December` - if the exam is at the end of the first semester,
       - `April/May` - if the exam is at the end of the second semester,
       - `''` - if the course does not have an exam.

-   8. `euclid_code` - The course code (found on the DRPS).
+   7. `euclid_code` - The course code (found on the DRPS).

       >  e.g. `MATH11043`

-   9. `euclid_url` - The URL for the DRPs page for the course (make sure it's for the current year!).
+   8. `euclid_url` - The URL for the DRPs page for the course (make sure it's for the current year!).

-   10. `level` - The SCQF credit level.
+   9. `level` - The SCQF credit level.

-   11. `name` - The full name of the course.
+   10. `name` - The full name of the course.

-   12. `year` - The year that the course is typically taken in.
+   11. `year` - The year that the course is typically taken in.
    </details>

    Add your course entry anywhere under the top-level `list` dictionary.
 Preferably, courses should be sorted chronologically based on the date they were uploaded, so putting it at the top would be best.